 It is best viewed on a laptop or desktop display.

 Canon EOS crop-sensor Digital Single-Lens Reflex (DSLR) cameras are a more affordable alternative to their pricier full-frame DSLR counterparts.
 This page provides an overview of the five current Canon EOS crop-sensor DSLRs, and is meant to serve as a pre-purchase guide as well as an existing owner’s technical resource.
 Jump directly to any section of this page with these links:

 This guide is primarily targeted to the U.S. market and I have listed U.S. prices.
 The “where to buy” links on this page refer to DV Info Net site sponsors, all of which are U.S. dealers.
 At this time I do not have a dealer outside of the U.S. as a site sponsor.
-However, some dealers such as B&H Photo Video, will ship overseas to just about anywhere in the world.
+However, some dealers such as Adorama and B&H Photo Video will ship overseas to just about anywhere in the world.
 Currently there are four companies to whom DV Info Net refers sales enquiries for Canon crop-sensor DSLR cameras:

 see our Associates

 New York, NY

 All Amazon links point to Prime pages, sold directly by Amazon without any add-ons.
 When ordering from B&H Photo, be sure to check their holiday schedule and hours of operation.
 Precision Camera is a full-line Canon dealer, but they do not list everything on their site.
 Even if a purchase link is greyed out, they might still be able to order the item if you contact them directly by phone or online.

 How To Read The Comparison Chart